 The Parish Council meets at the Jubilee Hall, usually on the third Wednesday of the month, at 7pm.
-The March meeting begins with the Annual Parish Meeting and the usual Parish Council meeting follows.
 Sometimes it is necessary to arrange extra meetings and details of these will be available on the website as appropriate.

 Anyone is welcome to attend the meetings but whilst members of the public cannot participate, a short period of time is given for members of the public to air their views on matters directly related to the Parish Council.